dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result.md

 # CapturedResult

 The `CapturedResult` class represents the result of a capture operation on an image.
-Internally, `CapturedResult` stores an array that contains multiple items, each of which may be a barcode, text line, detected quad, normalized image, raw image, parsed item, etc.
+Internally, `CapturedResult` stores an array that contains multiple items, each of which may be a barcode, text line, detected quad, normalized image, original image, parsed item, etc.

 ## Definition